mock-server/mockserver-node/README.md

 ## Node Module

-To start or stop the MockServer from any node code you need to import this module using `require('mockserver-grunt')` as follows:
+To start or stop the MockServer from any node.js code you need to import this module using `require('mockserver-grunt')` as follows:

 ```js
 var mockserver = require('mockserver-grunt');
 ```

-Then you can use either the start_mockserver or stop_mockserver functions as follows:
+Then you can use either the `start_mockserver` or `stop_mockserver` functions as follows:

 ```js
 mockserver.start_mockserver({